near/NEPs/specs/RuntimeSpec/Receipts.md

 # Receipt

-All cross-contract (we assume that each account lives in its own shard) communication in Near happens through Receipts.
+All cross-contract (we assume that each account lives in it's own shard) communication in Near happens through Receipts.
 Receipts are stateful in a sense that they serve not only as messages between accounts but also can be stored in the account storage to await DataReceipts.

 Each receipt has a [`predecessor_id`](#predecessor_id) (who sent it) and [`receiver_id`](#receiver_id) the current account.